Merijn68/outlier-detection/medium_draft.md

 | LSTM Windowed         | 18 | 0  | 2  | 1.00      | 0.90   | 0.95     |
 | TSPulse               | 12 | 12 | 8  | 0.50      | 0.60   | 0.55     |

-Statistical methods alone achieve limited coverage and/or precision, but windowed methods like LOF and LSTM Autoencoders achieve near perfect detection on injected spike anomalies.
-LOF excels at identifying spike anomalies by detecting points with substantially lower local density compared to their neighbors, capturing rare sharp deviations in volatile market data.
-LSTM autoencoders, on the other hand, can model temporal dependencies and reconstruct normal sequence patterns, resulting in high sensitivity to sudden temporary market changes.

- More complicated methods do not always lead to better results.
+Statistical methods like Z-scores or IQR can find some anomalies but often miss many or produce false alarms.
+Methods that look at small windows of data, like Local Outlier Factor (LOF) and LSTM Autoencoders, do much better at spotting sudden spikes.
+LOF works by identifying points that stand out because they are far less similar to their nearby neighbours, which helps catch sharp, rare jumps in market data.
+LSTM Autoencoders, on the other hand, learn usual patterns over time and detect anomalies as unexpected changes from these patterns.
+Importantly, more complex methods don't always mean better results - sometimes focusing on the right approach for your specific data matters most.

 ## 6. Implementation Strategy: Making It Work in Practice
 Transitioning from prototype to production is where many projects falter.
 To make outlier detection effective: